qusai5244/Pdfs_Retrieve/README.md

 ```
   GET /showFiles/:id
 ```
--Get a pdf file with a given id
+- Get a pdf file with a given id
 ```
-  GET /showFiles/:id
+  GET /showPdf/:id
 ```

 - Get an image of a specific page from a pdf file